Personal Development: Everything You Need to Know to Get Started.

 Remember, your development is unique to you.
 So you’ll benefit in different ways from doing the following:

-Writing down your developmental missions – for each Spotlight
+Capturing your developmental missions – for each Spotlight

 Exploring expert views and what great looks like